| ivoa.ObsCore | Table Info | The IVOA-defined obscore table, containing generic metadata for

 in the *preview* column of both the *ts_ssa* and *ObsCore* tables. |

-| ogle.ts_ssa | Table Info | This table contains metadata about the OGLE the photometric time
+| ogle.ts_ssa | Table Info | This table contains metadata about the OCVS photometric time series

 The **Optical Gravitational Lensing Experiment (OGLE)** is a long-term photometric